spc-group/haven/docs/topic_guides/beamline_configuration.rst

 Motivation
 ----------

-Haven's goal is to provide **support for all of the spectroscopy beamlines**.
-However, each beamline is different, and these differences are managed by a **set of configuration** files, similar to the .ini files used in the old LabView solution.
+Haven's goal is to **provide support for all of the spectroscopy beamlines**.
+However, each beamline is different, and these differences are **managed by a set of configuration files**, similar to the .ini files used in the old LabView solution.
 To keep the complexity of these configuration files manageable, Haven gets much of the needed information from the IOCs directly.